tidyverse/tidyverse.org/content/blog/playing-on-the-same-team-as-your-dependecy/index.md

 #### What to do?

 What if you really wanted that functionality?
 A good first approach is to simply copy the code for the function into your own package.
-For something like `camelize()` this is fairly simple as it doesn't call into other internal functions (except `firstUpper()` but we saw that that could be inlined).
+For something like `camelize()`, this is fairly simple as it doesn't call into other internal functions (except `firstUpper()` but we saw that that could be inlined).
 One thing to keep in mind here is to make sure that the licence of the dependency doesn't prevent you from doing this (e.g. a package released under MIT license can't copy code from a package released under a GPL-2 licence).

 If you can't copy the code into your own package, either due to incompatible licenses or because the function is a rabbit hole of internal function calls, you'll need to reach out to the maintainer and ask whether the required function can be exported so you can use it.
-Keep in mind that there are many good reasons why you could get a "no" since every new export increases the maintenance burden of a package.
+Keep in mind that there are many good reasons why you could get a "no", since every new export increases the maintenance burden of a package.
 So, you can get a "yes" and all is well, or you might get a "no" and have to accept that as well.
-Getting a "no" is not a blanket approval to do any of the above things we have discussed, for the exact reasons we have discussed, rather it means you have to reframe your solution so it doesn't require this functionality or abandon it altogether.
+Getting a "no" is not a blanket approval to do any of the above things we have discussed, for the exact reasons we described.
+Rather, it means you have to reframe your solution so it doesn't require this functionality or abandon it altogether.

 ### Exported structures

-While the situation with functions is quite clear-cut --- there are *do's* and *don't* --- we enter a much grayer area when it comes to any sort of data/object structure you get from a dependency, either as an object exported by the package or as a return value from an exported function.
-The reason why it is a gray area is that there is no formal way to specify an interface to on object in R and the users are used to an "everything goes" mentality when it comes to reaching into data structures.
+While the situation with functions is quite clear-cut --- there are *do's* and *don'ts* --- we enter a much grayer area when it comes to any sort of data/object structure you get from a dependency, either as an object exported by the package or as a return value from an exported function.
+The reason why it is a gray area is that there is no formal way to specify an interface to on object in R and the users are used to an "anything goes" mentality when it comes to reaching into data structures.
 For example, while attributes are a bit more "hidden away" than elements in a list, there is no notion of these being prohibited from access.
-There might be a mutual understanding that if you alter attributes in some way it might lead to breakage somewhere downstream, but merely reading attributes as a pretty common thing to do.
-The same goes for more complex object that contains more than just data.
+There might be a mutual understanding that, if you alter attributes in some way, it might lead to breakage somewhere downstream.
+But merely reading attributes is a pretty common thing to do.
+The same goes for more complex objects that contain more than just data.
 An example is the object created by a call to `ggplot()`

 <div class="highlight">